tarwn/lessthandot-hugo/blogs/content/posts/2012-01-19-how-i-use-powershell-to.md

 ---
 If you are a blogger, you want to spend time on writing the content not on formatting tables and prettifying syntax so that it looks nice.
 The syntax is taken care of because we use the [GeSHi][1] syntax highlighter. formatted output is another story

 If you want to show the output of a query in a html table you have a couple of options.
-Let&#8217;s first take a look at a simple query
+Let's first take a look at a simple query

 sql
 SELECT TOP 10 name,create_date